Woody4618/bar/README.md

 ```

 Make it autostart with a service:
 Create a service or copy the existing one from the repo here:
+Adjust the paths to where you have saved the files on your pi.

 ```bash
 [Unit]